itmm/hex/docs/log.md

 		}
 @End(frag prereqs)
 ```
-* The plain `@f(ASSERT)` macro does nothing if the condition evaluates
+* the plain `@f(ASSERT)` macro does nothing if the condition evaluates
   to `true`
-* Otherwise the position of the line with the assertion will be written
+* otherwise the position of the line with the assertion will be written
 * and a small message
-* No details are given and the line is terminated with a newline
+* no details are given and the line is terminated with a newline
-* Then an exception is raised
+* then an exception is raised

 ```
 @Add(frag prereqs)